vishvAsa/kalpAntaram/kANe/v3/0/Works_Consulted.md

 sūtra (Tarkapada -in the Madras University Sanskrit

 Press, 1936.
-Brhatsamhitā of Varahamihira with the commentary of Utpala
+Brhatsamhitā of Varāhamihira with the commentary of Utpala

 edited by MM.
 Sudhakara Dvivedi in two volumos,